Bran Ditch: History

 Using data from the other dykes, archaeological Carbon-14 dating suggests that work on the dyke(s) made during the 6th and 7th centuries.
 It would have been used as a defensive structure as well as a means controlling trade along Roman roads that cross the dyke, including the Icknield Way.

 Like the other works to the East, it fell from use within a few hundred years of concept.
-At a much latter date it is assumed that much of its length would have been flattened as part of agriculture reforms.
+At a much later date it is assumed that much of its length would have been flattened as part of agriculture reforms.

 The dyke is one of the shorter of several earthworks in south Cambridgeshire designed to control movement along the ancient Roman roads.
 The others are Devil's Dyke, Fleam Dyke and Brent Ditch.
 Black Ditches, Cavenham is a fifth earthwork guarding the ancient Icknield Way and can be found in Suffolk just north west of Bury St Edmunds.

 Much of the substance of Bran Ditch has been lost over time and it is the least preserved and least impressive of the five structures.